Fritz Haarmann: 1923

 On 9 June 1923, Haarmann moved into a single-room attic apartment at 2 Rote Reihe.
-Two weeks after moving into this address, on 25 June, Ernst Ehrenberg, the 13-year-old son of Haarmann's neighbour, disappeared running an errand for his father.
+Two weeks after moving into this address, on 25 June, Ernst Ehrenberg, the 13-year-old son of Haarmann's neighbour, disappeared while running an errand for his father.
 His school cap and braces would be found in Haarmann's apartment following his arrest.
 Two months later, on 24 August, an 18-year-old office clerk named Heinrich Struß was reported missing by his aunt (with whom he lived).
 Many of Struß's belongings would also be found in Haarmann's apartment.
 Struß's murder would be followed one month later by the murder of a 17-year-old named Paul Bronischewski, who disappeared en route to the city of Bochum, having worked with his uncle in Saxony-Anhalt throughout the summer.
 Subsequent police enquiries suggested Bronischewski had likely alighted the train at Hanover, where he evidently encountered Haarmann.
-Bronischewski's jacket, knapsack, trousers and towel would all be found in the possession of Haarmann following his arrest.
+Bronischewski's jacket, knapsack, trousers, and towel would all be found in the possession of Haarmann following his arrest.

 Haarmann is next known to have killed on or about 30 September 1923.
 The victim was 17-year-old Richard Gräf, who last informed his family he had met an individual at Hanover station who "knows of a good job for me."
 Two weeks later, on 12 October, a 16-year-old Gehrden youth named Wilhelm Erdner failed to return home from work.
-Subsequent enquiries by Erdner's parents revealed the youth became acquainted with a Detective Fritz Honnerbrock (a pseudonym used by Haarmann) shortly before his disappearance.
+Subsequent enquiries by Erdner's parents revealed the youth became acquainted with a "Detective Fritz Honnerbrock" (a pseudonym used by Haarmann) shortly before his disappearance.
 Both Haarmann and Grans subsequently sold Erdner's bicycle on 20 October.
-Within a week of having sold this bicycle, Haarmann killed two further victims: 15-year-old Hermann Wolf, who disappeared from Hanover station on 24 October, and 13-year-old Heinz Brinkmann, who was seen by a witness standing in the entrance to Hanover station at 11 pm on 27 October, having missed his train home to the town of Clausthal.
+Within a week of having sold this bicycle, Haarmann killed two further victims: 15-year-old Hermann Wolf, who disappeared from Hanover station on 24 October, and 13-year-old Heinz Brinkmann, who was seen by a witness standing in the entrance to Hanover station at 11:00 p.m. on 27 October, having missed his train home to the town of Clausthal.